xillig/TTLocVis/README.md

 # TTLocVis
-TTLocVis: A Twitter Topic Location Visualization package
+A Twitter Topic Location Visualization Python package

 ## Summary

-TTLocVis is a package providing a wide range of tools to analyze the contents of Twitter data.
-The user will be provided with methods so they can collect Tweets (using a Twitter developer account), clean and transform them (also possible to make use of the data for tasks exceeding the scope of this package), preparing them for LDA analysis by pooling them using a distinct algorithm to account for problems when it comes to LDA analysis of short, sparse and noisy text.
-Furthermore, it provides options for automatized Topic Model parameter optimization to get the best results for the users data sets.
-The resulting tweets topic distributions can be visualized using several plotting methods, ranging from the topics itself to the change of topical prevalence over time to a spatial visualization of the topical prevalence.
-There are methods provided to gain insights into to resulting data itself regarding specific words the user is interested in and their change in prevalence over time.

-## Statement of need
+The package TTLocVis provides a broad range of methods to generate, clean, analyze and visualize the content of Twitter data.
+TTLocVis enables the user to work with geo-spatial Twitter data and to generate topic distributions from LDA Topic Models for geo-coded Tweets.
+As such, TTLocVis is an innovative tool to work with geo-coded text on a high geo-spatial resolution to analyse the public discourse on various topics in space and time.
+The package has the potential to be used for a broad range of applications for scientific research to gain insights into public discourse.

 ## How to cite

 #Installation

 __Attention:__ Event though TTLocVis should run on Python 3.7 and 3.8, it was not fully tested under these conditions.
 We do recommend to install a new (conda) environment with Python 3.6.